IoT Core manufacturing guide

 Feature manifests (FMs)

-After you've put everything into packages, you'll use FM files to list which of your packages belong in the final image.
+After you've put everything into packages, you'll use Feature Manifest (FM files) to list which of your packages belong in the final image.

 You can use as many FMs into an image as you want.
 In this guide, we refer to the following FMs: